komak-dev/qr-drop/README.md

 ### `init.sh`
 This script will install all the dependencies for the project.
+You should run this script after cloning the repository.

 ### `dev.sh`
 This script will start the development server at `http://{your_ip}:8080`.